arnaud-lb/php-go/README.md

 # php-go

-php-go allows to call Go code from PHP.
+php-go allows to call Go code from PHP, with minimal code boilerplate.

 This is a work in progress.